 Laura likes Humans of Central Appalachia --- quite literally.
 She is the chief comment appreciator, and frequently shares her pithy insights while interacting with community responses and questions.
 As moderator, Laura makes sure that comments about our subjects are respectful and kind.
 Nobody wants to see comments that are counterproductive to our approach of silencing the Appalachian stereotype, right?
 She is the seventh generation of her family to plant her garden in Harlan County dirt.
 She began collecting stories as a little girl when she begged her great-grandmothers to tell her "true" scary stories.
 Her love for stories brought her to her position as youth services librarian for the Harlan County Public Library.
 She is an actress in the Higher Ground community theater series and a board member for the Artists' Attic in Harlan.
 Laura also admits to plying people with homemade baked goods to coax stories out of them.

-Social Butterfly (Takes Care of Instagram, Tumblr and Twitter}; Jennifer Molley Wilson:
+She was the Social Butterfly (Took Care of Instagram, Tumblr and Twitter}:

 Jennifer used to be a Word Wrangler, but because she is deaf in one ear, and can’t hear out the other, it was considered a good move to reassign her to a position that required less interpretation on her part.
 Now, she manages the Instagram, Twitter, Tumblr and other social media accounts, serves as co-editor for the page, and travels the amazing Appalachian region with Malcolm J. Wilson watching out for those transmitters.
 She was born in Harlan, Kentucky, a full month earlier than expected, arriving as a gangling slip of a human.
 The family’s big weekly event was packing her down to Mack’s grocery store where the butchers would place her on the meat scale so everyone could see how much weight she was gaining.
 Jennifer grew up in Kingsport, Tennessee, graduated from Dobyns-Bennett High School, and subsequently spent several years in California where she went to college, got married and had a daughter, not necessarily in that order.
 In 1984, she moved to Bristol, Tennessee where she has been ever since, making the world a better place through a long career in marketing, advertising and communications.
-She is a writer, photographer, vegan, gypsy, collector of people, rescuer of critters and the Public Information Official for the City of Bristol, Virginia.
+She was a writer, photographer, vegan, gypsy, collector of people, rescuer of critters aside from here real job, Rural Project Manager for the Kentucky Office of Rural Health.

 Someone has to magically turn all those Appalachian voices into actual Appalachian words so they can become posts to the page.
 That’s where our Word Wranglers come in.
 They listen to hours of interviews, typing away until every audio “i” has been dotted, and each “t” crossed.